Head of Household Exemption from Wage Garnishment in Florida

 Head of Household vs. Tax Dependent

-The definition of “dependent” for purposes of the head of household garnishment exemption is different from the IRS definition used for federal income tax filing.
-A person may qualify as a dependent under Florida’s garnishment statute even if the debtor does not claim that person as a dependent on their tax return.
-For example, a debtor who financially supports an elderly parent but does not claim the parent as a tax dependent can still assert the head of household exemption.
+The head of household garnishment exemption uses a different definition of “dependent” than the IRS uses for federal income tax filing.
+A debtor who financially supports an elderly parent but does not claim the parent as a tax dependent can still assert the exemption.
+Conversely, claiming someone as a tax dependent does not establish head of household status if the debtor does not actually provide most of that person’s support.

-In practice, tax returns are one of the first documents a creditor will review when challenging a head of household claim.
-A mismatch between tax filings and the garnishment claim does not defeat the exemption, but the debtor should be prepared to explain the discrepancy with additional documentation.
+Tax returns are one of the first documents a creditor reviews when challenging a head of household claim.
+A mismatch between tax filings and the garnishment claim does not defeat the exemption, but the debtor needs additional documentation to explain the discrepancy.
+Divorce settlements sometimes assign tax dependency to one ex-spouse while requiring the other to pay child support.
+Either spouse may qualify as head of household based on actual financial support, regardless of the tax designation.

-Both spouses in a marriage cannot simultaneously claim head of household status for the same household.
-If both spouses work and both face garnishments, only the spouse who provides the majority of the household’s financial support can assert the exemption.
+Both spouses in a marriage cannot simultaneously claim head of household status for the same dependents.
+If both spouses work and both face garnishments, only the spouse who provides the majority of support can assert the exemption.
 The other spouse’s wages remain subject to garnishment under the standard federal limits.
-Determining which spouse qualifies requires comparing each spouse’s income contribution to total household expenses.

-If the head of household’s disposable earnings exceed $750 per week, the earnings above $750 are still protected from garnishment unless the debtor has agreed otherwise in writing.
-This means a head of household earning $2,000 per week in disposable income is fully exempt from wage garnishment unless the debtor previously signed a valid waiver.
-The statute effectively creates an unlimited exemption that can only be surrendered through a specific written waiver.
+A head of household earning more than $750 per week is still fully exempt unless the debtor has agreed in writing to allow garnishment.
+Without a valid written waiver, a head of household earning $2,000 or $5,000 per week is completely protected.
+The statute creates what amounts to an unlimited exemption that a debtor can only surrender through a specific written waiver.

-The head of household exemption can be waived, but only through a written agreement that meets strict statutory requirements.
-Under Florida Statute 222.11(2)(b), a valid waiver must be contained in a separate document attached to the loan agreement or contract, written in the same language as the underlying agreement, and printed in at least 14-point type.
-The waiver must include specific statutory language notifying the debtor that they have a right to protection from garnishment and that they are voluntarily surrendering that right by signing.
+The head of household exemption can be waived only through a written agreement that meets strict statutory requirements.
+A valid waiver must appear in a separate document attached to the loan agreement, use the same language as the underlying agreement, and be printed in at least 14-point type.
+The waiver must include specific statutory language notifying the debtor of the right to protection and the voluntary surrender of that right.

 Many consumer loan agreements, promissory notes, and credit card contracts include head of household waivers.
-Debtors frequently sign these waivers without realizing the consequences, because the waiver language blends into a larger stack of closing documents.
-A debtor who signed a valid waiver years before a judgment was entered can find their wages garnished despite supporting dependents.
+Debtors frequently sign these waivers without recognizing the consequences because the waiver language blends into a larger stack of closing documents.

 Challenging an Invalid Waiver